streamlit/streamlit/CONTRIBUTING.md

 python -m streamlit clear_cache python ../streamlit/examples/mnist-cnn.py
 ```
-Also, if possible, test the wheel in Linux.
+Also, if possible, test the wheel in Mac and Linux.

 #### Distribute the Wheel
 ```